Signing Ceremony of GGP/KUSANONE: “The Project for the Provision of a Wheelchair Accessible Vehicle in GRNO”

 After signing of the Grant Contract

-On 5th December 2025, the signing ceremony of the grant contract for the Grant Assistance for Grassroots Human Security Projects (GGP) was held at the G.R.N.O.
-The grant contract was signed by Mr. KAN Masahiro, Ambassador Extraordinary and Plenipotentiary and Mr. Jean-Francois Favory, President of Fraternité Mauricienne Des Malades et Handicapés .
+On 5th December 2025, the signing ceremony of the grant contract for the Grant Assistance for Grassroots Human Security Projects (GGP) was held at the Fraternité Mauricienne Des Malades et Handicapés (FMMH) in Grand River North West (GRNO).
+The grant contract was signed by H.E.
+Mr. KAN Masahiro, Ambassador Extraordinary and Plenipotentiary of Japan in Mauritius and Mr. Jean-Francois Favory, President of Fraternité Mauricienne Des Malades et Handicapés (FMMH).

-Through “The Project for the Provision of a Wheelchair Accessible Vehicle in GRNO”, with financial support amounting to €40,549 a wheelchair accessible vehicle (Accommodates 4 wheelchairs, capacity 6 persons (including wheelchair users)) will be provision.
+Through “The Project for the Provision of a Wheelchair Accessible Vehicle in GRNO”, with financial support amounting to €40,549, a wheelchair-accessible vehicle (which can accommodate 4 wheelchairs, with a total capacity of 6 persons (including wheelchair users)) will be provided to the NGO.

-This will enable persons with disabilities to access safe transportation as well as training, education, and other forms of support aimed at promotion their autonomy.
+This will enable persons with disabilities to access safe transportation as well as training, education, and other forms of support aimed at promoting their autonomy.
 Furthermore, as the transportation service currently remains suspended, its resumption is expected to contribute to enhancing the independence and social participation of persons with disabilities in the community.

-Through “The Project for the Provision of a Wheelchair Accessible Vehicle in GRNO”, with financial support amounting to €40,549 a wheelchair accessible vehicle (Accommodates 4 wheelchairs, capacity 6 persons (including wheelchair users)) will be provision.
+Through “The Project for the Provision of a Wheelchair Accessible Vehicle in GRNO”, with financial support amounting to €40,549, a wheelchair-accessible vehicle (which can accommodate 4 wheelchairs, with a total capacity of 6 persons (including wheelchair users)) will be provided to the NGO.

-This will enable persons with disabilities to access safe transportation as well as training, education, and other forms of support aimed at promotion their autonomy.
+This will enable persons with disabilities to access safe transportation as well as training, education, and other forms of support aimed at promoting their autonomy.
 Furthermore, as the transportation service currently remains suspended, its resumption is expected to contribute to enhancing the independence and social participation of persons with disabilities in the community.

 Group photo